2025 NCAA men's volleyball tournament

-The 2025 NCAA Men's National Collegiate Volleyball Tournament was the 54th edition of the NCAA Men's National Collegiate Volleyball Championship, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
+The 2025 NCAA men's volleyball tournament was the 54th edition of the NCAA men's volleyball tournament, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
 The single-elimination tournament, which was expanded to nine teams with the addition of an automatic bid for the Northeast Conference (NEC), begins with an opening round match.

-The opening round game was hosted at Penn State's Rec Hall on May 2, 2025, while the rest of the tournament was hosted by Ohio State University from May 8-12, 2025, at Covelli Center in Columbus, Ohio.
+The opening round game was hosted at Penn State's Rec Hall on May 2, 2025, while the rest of the tournament was hosted by Ohio State University from May 8–12, 2025, at Covelli Center in Columbus, Ohio.
 The opening round, quarterfinals, and semifinals were live on ESPN+, and the National Championship was live on ESPN2 on May 12, 2025, with ESPN+ simulcasting it.

 Ultimately the Long Beach State Beach won their fourth title, beating UCLA in three straight sets.
 This is the Beach's first title since their back-to-back wins in 2018 and 2019.
 This is the second year in a row that a team receiving an at-large won the title.